Barbus titteya (Deraniyagala, 1929); Capoeta titteya (Deraniyagala, 1929)

 Although these two could therefore be placed in their own genus to do so would render Puntius paraphyletic, and the authors stated that analysis of a wider range of specimens is therefore required before any definitive conclusion can be drawn at the moment.

-No species from Indochina, China, or Indonesia were included in the study meaning a significant number of former Puntius are currently classed as incertae sedis, i.e., of uncertain taxonomic placement, and this also applies to a number of South Asian species of unresolved status.
+No species from Indochina, China, or Indonesia were included in the study meaning some former Puntius are currently classed as incertae sedis, i.e., of uncertain taxonomic placement.
+Several of these issues were resolved by Kottelat (2013) who raised new genera for a number of Southeast Asian species.

 - Pethiyagoda, R., 2013 - Zootaxa 3646(2): 199

 Haludaria, a replacement generic name for Dravidia (Teleostei: Cyprinidae).